bkopec/screenshot-monitoring/README.md

 # screenshot-monitoring
-Java project to monitor a screen using screenshots and a remote PHP backend to serve them to prying eyes
+Java project to monitor a screen using screenshots and a remote PHP backend for the prying eyes